The Best Damn Tour: Synopsis

 The concert starts off with an anonymous source spraying "Avril" on the screen in black graffiti, and then is colored in with a bright pink.
 When its fully colored, pink lights shine, stars flash on the screen, and her back up dancers run on with pink flags displaying the logo of her third album.
 A short instrumental of "Girlfriend" plays, as the flags are waved across the stage.
 Lavigne comes up on an elevator to perform "Girlfriend".
 Lavigne briefly talks to the audience, and introduces the next track I Can Do Better.
+Lavigne introduces her band and dancers during "Everything Back But You".
 Throughout the concert, Lavigne plays acoustic and electric guitar, drums and piano.
 A selection of tracks include "Sk8er Boi", "My Happy Ending", "When You're Gone", and the remix of "Girlfriend" featuring Lil' Mama.

 Commercial performance

 The Best Damn Tour was one of the most successful tours by Avril Lavigne.
 It went very well in Europe and Canada, where more than 150,000 tickets were purchased for both legs.
-In United Kingdom 50,000 tickets were sold, and $2,666,258 dollars grossed.
+In United Kingdom 50,000 tickets were sold, and $2,666,258 grossed.
 The concert in London had the largest audience of the European leg.
 In Canada, an extra concert was added in Toronto in August 2008.
 In Japan, beyond two concerts held at Yoyogi National Gymnasium, Avril played for 45,000 fans at Tokyo Dome, one of the biggest stadiums in the country.
-Although the tour wasn't so successful in the United States at first, on the second leg, joined with the Jonas Brothers, 160,000 tickets were purchased, with an average of $861,599 dollars grossed per concert.
+Although the tour wasn't so successful in the United States at first, on the second leg, joined with the Jonas Brothers, 160,000 tickets were purchased, with an average of $861,599 grossed per concert.